 Identity theft can occur in several different ways.
 In some cases, a person's identity can simply be appropriated for a day or two for a specific purpose such as using a counterfeit or stolen credit card to go on a shopping spree.
 In other cases, fake identities are carefully crafted and can be cultivated for years before being used.
 In some cases, an individual may even take on a fake identity to use for the rest of their lives.

 This type of identity theft is called synthetic identity theft.
-Synthetic identity theft is the practice of taking parts of a real identity and pairing it with false information to create a fake identity with verifiable parts.
+Synthetic identity theft is the practice of taking parts of real identity and pairing it with false information to create a fake identity with verifiable parts.
 The most basic component of almost anyone's identity is a social security number.
 Since SSNs are almost always issued at birth, they become the primary way that all information about an individual is sorted and paired with that person.

 One of the most common ways to create a synthetic identity is to use the SSN of a real person and create a fake identity around that number.
 The SSNs of children and deceased individuals are a common target, but adults with little to no credit history or that do not actively use credit can also be a target.
 Generally, the goal of synthetic identity theft is to use the identity for a long period, sometimes for years but not always.

 Ultimately, in order for an identity to withstand scrutiny, it needs to have a solid paper trail behind it, which also means a long-term credit history.
 Generally, the way a synthetic identity is created is by using a stolen social security number to open a few small credit accounts, use the credit lines occasionally and then pay them off quickly or make regular payments on them.
-As a good credit history is established, it not only creates a more solid identity but it also gives greater access to larger lines of credit.
+As good credit history is established, it not only creates a more solid identity but it also gives greater access to larger lines of credit.

 Eventually, the identity may be used to make a single large purchase like an expensive car or RV.
 Then the identity thief can simply sell the property and walk away with the profits.
 The bank or financing company may try to recover the property, but if they or they buyers try and prosecute anyone, they will either have no one to prosecute because the person is deceased or they will go looking for the real person the fake identity was built around.
 In other cases, the identity may simply be used to open several credit accounts with large lines of credit.
 The lines of credit can simply be maxed out and left unpaid, leaving the real individual with severely damaged credit.